The Agent Orange relational databases

 The Agent Orange databases were unique because they contained geotemporal data in addition to the conventional kinds of data the commmercial databases of that time handled.
 It became important to add searchable geotemporal data to the databases because when the veterans were exposed and where they were exposed to dioxin contaminated herbicides was critical in determinining whether their illnesses might be related to their exposure.
 These were new problems in epidemiology that had never been formally addressed in prior studies.

-Soon after the databases were loaded and operating, during a telephone call Carol Yannacone was able to identify the location where and the year during which a veteran served “in country” after hearing a description of his symptoms and conversely she was able to accurately predict what illnesses would be diagnosed from the date and location of the veteran’s service in country.
+Soon after the databases were loaded and operating, three minutes into a telephone call with a veteran, Carol Yannacone was able to identify the location where and the year during which a veteran served “in country” after hearing a description of his symptoms and conversely she was able to accurately predict what illnesses would be diagnosed from the date and location of the veteran’s service in country.